COVID-19 pandemic in Singapore: Local shopping

 The retail industry has been significantly affected by the COVID-19 pandemic, together with the food industry.
 Foot traffic at shopping malls had dropped, with some shops choosing to shorten their opening hours or face massive closures like Esprit Holdings, Isetan Westgate, Liang Court, H&M Tampines Mall, Topshop, Robinsons and Hotwind.
-Tenants are pushing landlords for rental rebates, citing significant drops in revenue.

-Several malls and landlords including Jewel Changi Airport and CapitaLand have implemented rental rebates.
-The National Environment Agency (NEA) has also implemented rent waivers and rebates for all stallholders in hawker centres operated by NEA or NEA-appointed operators.

-According to CapitaLand in February 2020, foot traffic at malls were almost back to normal, before being reduced in late-March to early-April 2020 due to social distancing restrictions and circuit breaker measures.
-Retail sales fell during the COVID-19 pandemic from March to June, citing circuit breaker as a reason.
+Local shopping malls saw a decline at the very start of the pandemic in early 2020, but by late February 2020, CapitaLand reported that foot traffic at malls were almost back to normal, before being reduced in late-March to early-April 2020 due to the implementation of circuit breaker measures.
+Retail sales fell during the COVID-19 pandemic from March to June, citing the circuit breaker measures as reasons.
 The April and May figure was the worst since records began in 1986.
 However, retail sales reinstated gradually in July, August and September but the process was interrupted by public places visited by cases in the community.
 Foot traffic will again resume back to normal fully once Singapore moves to Phase 3.
 Retail sales and foot traffic again fell during Phase 2 (Heightened Alert) from 3 May 2021 to 14 June 2021.

-In response to the government's lockdown measures, Suntec City announced that it would waive rent for all tenants for the month of April, May and June.
+Because of this, several tenants pushed for rental rebates, citing significant drops in revenue.
+This was eventually implemented by several malls, including Jewel Changi Airport and CapitaLand-owned malls.
+Suntec City also announced that it would waive the rent for all tenants for the month of April, May and June in 2020.
+The National Environment Agency (NEA) also implemented rent waivers and rebates for all stallholders in hawker centres operated by NEA or NEA-appointed operators.

 In addition, the Great Singapore Sale was moved online, called e-GSS.